 Context: my wife, Phyl Gerber, was diagnosed with Lou Gehrig’s Disease on March 15, 2017.
-I am her primary caregiver.
+I was her primary caregiver while she experienced loss after loss until she died on June 15, 2020.
 The ALS community has shorthand for a person who is a caregiver for someone living with ALS.
 We are called CALS (caregiver for ALS) and the person with the disease is a PALS (person with ALS).

 John M. Gerber